-As one of our newest programs, we took a moment to ask Susanna Jones, the Assistant Dean for Student Success at CHSS a few questions.
+As one of our newest programs, we took a moment to ask Susanna Jones, the Assistant Dean for Student Success at CHSS a few questions about their mentorship program.
 Jones was named the College’s first assistant dean for student success in Fall 2018, just two years after she joined SF State in as director of the School of Social Work.
-Read about her thoughts on mentorship as a strategy to improve student success below.
+Jones shares her thoughts on mentorship as a strategy to improve student success.

 Why did you decide to invest in mentorship?